thisara-jayamuni/thisara-jayamuni/README.md

 ### Hi there 👋 I'm Thisara

 - 🔭 I’m currently working on ...
-Node JS / Express
+React / Next JS / Node JS / Express
 - 🌱 I’m currently learning ...
-React JS
+Next JS
 - 👯 I’m looking to collaborate on ...
-React JS
+Next JS
 - 🤔 I’m looking for help with ...
 AWS
 - 💬 Ask me about ...
 - 📫 How to reach me: ...